 She closed the door and carefully turned it over.
 “It has my name on it.”

 As she opened the paper, a smaller sliver of colored paper fell to the ground.
 Thea began to read the writing on the paper as Ascella bent down to pick up the colored paper that had fallen.
 When she touched the sliver of paper, a thunderous roar filled the silence.
-Both girls dropped the papers they had been holding and glanced at one another.
+Both girls dropped the documents they were holding and glanced at one another.

 “What was that?”
 Ascella’s voice shook as she finished her question.